-- Non-patient facing groups will qualify for reweighting of the Advancing Care Information performance category.
+- Non-patient facing groups will qualify for reweighting of the Promoting Interoperability (formerly Advancing Care Information) performance category.

 - Hospital-based MIPS eligible clinicians l Physician assistants l Nurse practitioners l Clinical nurse specialists l Certified registered nurse anesthetists

-- Groups have the option to include or not include Advancing Care Information performance data from the above MIPS clinicians that qualify for an automatic ACI reweighting: Groups will be automatically reweighted if ALL of their clinicians (clinician types noted above) qualify.
-If ANY clinician within the group does not qualify for a reweighting, the group must submit ACI data to CMS.
+- Groups have the option to include or not include Promoting Interoperability (PI) performance data from the above MIPS clinicians that qualify for an automatic PI reweighting: Groups will be automatically reweighted if ALL of their clinicians (clinician types noted above) qualify.
+If ANY clinician within the group does not qualify for a reweighting, the group must submit PI data to CMS.

 - CAHPS for MIPS Survey Option with Registry Reporting